cubeclubatberkeley/decal-website/syllabus.md

 All dates are not finalized at the moment!

-Deadline to fill out the application listed on the DeCal website — January 30th.
+- Deadline to fill out the application listed on the DeCal website — January 30th.

-Note the application includes choosing either the beginner or the advanced section.
+- Note the application includes choosing either the beginner or the advanced section.

-We will select $\sim$130 applicants and send an email with the CCNs on September 10th.
+- We will select around 130 applicants and send an email with the CCNs on September 10th.

-CCNs will be made available to everyone on the DeCal website after the first class, which will be on Feburary 2nd.
+- CCNs will be made available to everyone on the DeCal website after the first class, which will be on Feburary 2nd.

-The CCNs will be taken off of the DeCal website on February 15th.
+- The CCNs will be taken off of the DeCal website on February 15th.

-Beginner’s tests will be held on the last two weeks of class, April 20th and April 27th.
+- Beginner’s tests will be held on the last two weeks of class, April 20th and April 27th.

-Advanced tests will be held on the last week of class.
+- Advanced tests will be held on the last week of class.
 More information will be presented in class.

 ---